watergis/mapbox.photon/README.md

       console.log(choice);
     }
   },
+  {
+    // after creating a popup, it will zoom to this default zoom level
+    popupZoomLevel: 14,
     // if you want to custmize popup content's html
-  {
     createContent: function(feature) {
       return feature.properties.name
     },
+  }
 }), 'top-left');
 ```